rsdmike/edgex-docs/docs_src/microservices/application/ApplicationFunctionsSDK.md

 <TOML SECTION>_<TOML SUB-SECTION>_<TOML KEY>
 ```

+!!! note
-> *Note: With the Geneva release CamelCase environment variable names are deprecated.
+    With the Geneva release CamelCase environment variable names are deprecated.
 Instead use all uppercase environment variable names as in the example below.*

 Examples: